-As most battery-operated devices have to be very small for portability or easy installation, the RTC modules are now also assembled in small size DFN (Dual Flat No Leads) package with $3.2 \times 1.5 \times 0.8 \text{ mm}$ (C7 type) with metal lid.
+As most battery-operated devices have to be very small for portability or easy installation, the RTC modules are now also assembled in small size DFN (Dual Flat No Leads) package with 3.2 x 1.5 x 0.8 mm (C7 type) with metal lid.
+C8 series with 2.0 x 1.2 x 0.7 mm offering minimal footprint alternative for wearables and small IoT sensors.
 Such products are easily found in parametric search tool as they are labelled with below symbol: